awcereh/route-optimization-engine/README.md

 ### Built With

-This project was completed using Python, with the libraries NumPy and scikit-learn for data analysis, as well as Matplotlib, Plotly, and Seaborn for data visualization.
+This project was completed using Excel and Python: with the libraries OpenStreetMap, Google OR-Tools, geopy, pandas, as well as Matplotlib and Folium for data visualization.

 * [![Python][Python.org]][Python-url]
 * [![Excel][Excel.com]][Excel-url]